 some freshly brewed coffee on hand.
 The next step is

 to mix together some brown and white sugars, along with unsweetened cocoa

 powder (regular unsweetened or Dutch-processed).
 Finally, we make the cake batter which is done by whisking the dry

 ingredients in one bowl, the wet ingredients in another.
 The two are mixed

-together, along with some walnuts, and the batter is made.
+together, along with some toasted nuts, and the batter is made.
 Once the cake batter

 is spread onto the bottom of a square cake pan, the sugar mixture is

 sprinkled over top and the hot coffee is poured over top of that.
 (Some